gosoon/kubernetes-operator/README.md

 ## kubernetes-operator

-kubernetes-operator is a control plane and manage all kubernetes cluster lifecycle.
+kubernetes-operator is a control plane and manage all kubernetes cluster lifecycle(Kubernetes on Kubernetes).

 <img src="doc/images/image-20190708160044358.png"></img>